communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 ```
 4. From the GitHub repository click ```Settings```, then ```Environments```, click on the environemnt to configure and click ```Add secret```.
 5. Secrets can be used within GitHub Actions using: ```${{secrets.<secret_name>}}```
+   1. Secrets at the environment level will take precedence over repository level secrets.

 ---